 - # 8 "Der Schattenwald" (Shadow Forest)

-- "Die Spur des Manticor"(The Manticor's Trail) A continuation of the Fantasyworld desert adventure Mother of Scorpions with the same protagonist wizardress; memorable is a wizard duel between her and Madruk (which he unfortunately lost), the players getting captured and Dieter managing to hide a magical ring in spite of being stripped.
-They eventually escaped, won their equipment back and succeeded.
+- "Die Spur des Manticor"(The Manticor's Trail) A continuation of the Fantasyworld desert adventure Mother of Scorpions with the same wizardress; memorable is a wizard duel between her and Madruk (which he unfortunately lost), the players getting captured and Dieter managing to hide a magical ring in spite of being stripped.
+They eventually escaped, won their equipment back, and succeeded.

 - "Der Fluch des Vampirs" (Curse of the Vampire) a vampire adventure with a castle ruin in the fog, faces at the window at night.
 Madruk nearly died, and the characters had a surprisingly hard time with skeletons that shot at them from a guard tower.
-This was great fun, and atmospheric.
+This was great fun, and very atmospheric.

 No comments: